Most people rely on their gut when making

 There are many online resources that offer advice about behavioral interviewing.
 One can even find terrific lists of questions on the Internet.
 But the true benefits of behavioral interviewing are derived not only from asking the right questions.
 It’s equally important to know what to make of the candidate’s answer.

-As psychologists we can help you craft good questions that target specific competencies.
+We can help you craft good questions that target specific competencies.
 We will teach you what to listen for, what a candidate’s reply might mean, and how to formulate follow-up questions.
-We can also deploy well-validated online instruments to assess qualities that are difficult to detect in an interview.